-We rely, and will continue to rely, on CROs, CRO-contracted vendors, and clinical trial sites to ensure the proper and timely conduct of our clinical trials, including our Phase 1b clinical trial (FX-322-113), the planned Phase 2 trial of FX-322, and other ongoing and planned clinical trials of FX-322 for the treatment of SNHL.
+We rely, and will continue to rely, on CROs, CRO-contracted vendors, and clinical trial sites to ensure the proper and timely conduct of our clinical trials, including our Phase 1b clinical trial (FX-322-113), our Phase 2b trial of FX-322 (FX-322-208), extension trials of FX-322-111 and FX-322-112, any future clinical trials of FX-322 for the treatment of SNHL, and any future clinical trials of our other product candidates.
 Our reliance on CROs for clinical development activities limits our control over these activities and we were not involved in developing our CRO's policies and procedures, but we remain responsible for ensuring that each of our trials is conducted in accordance with the applicable protocol and legal, regulatory, and scientific standards.